JoshOrndorff/recipes/text/3-entrees/testing/off-chain-workers.md

 We test that when `OffchainDemo::send_signed(num)` function is being called,

-- There is only one transaction is made into the transaction pool
+- There is only one transaction made to the transaction pool.
-- The transaction has a signature associated with it
+- The transaction is signed.
 - The transaction is calling `Call::submit_number_signed` on-chain function with the parameter `num`.

-What's performed by the `Call::submit_number_signed` on-chain function is tested in another test case, which would similar to how you [test for on-chain function](./common.md).
+What's performed by the `Call::submit_number_signed` on-chain function is tested in another test case, which would be similar to how you [test for dispatched extrinsic call](./common.md).